hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ## Edit the chaincode to became an FPC chaincode instead of normal fabric

-Go to `$FPC_PATH/samples/chaincode/cc-tools-demo/main.go` and create the project structure.
+Go to `$FPC_PATH/samples/chaincode/cc-tools-demo/main.go` and view the project structure.

 ```bash
 cd $FPC_PATH/samples/chaincode/cc-tools-demo